-A wide range of practice materials and resources (i.e., lesson plans, classroom activities, sample papers, teacher's guide, etc.) along with valuable information about the content and format of the LTE qualification are available at languagecert.org.
+A wide range of practice materials and resources (i.e. sample papers, teacher's guide, practice books, etc.) along with valuable information about the content and format of the LTE qualifications are available at languagecert.org.

-LanguageCert also offers a series of free interactive webinars which have been designed to help teachers prepare their students for their LTE exams.
+LANGUAGECERT[®] also offers a series of free interactive webinars which have been designed to help teachers prepare their students for their LTE exams.

-Certificate of Achievement
+Appendix 1 - Sample Certificate of Achievement